andrewraguse/rev-parallel-cluster/README.md

 - **Iam Policies**: Sets additional IAM policies.
 Policies like `AmazonSSMManagedInstanceCore` and `AmazonEC2ContainerRegistryReadOnly` provide permissions for management and container registry access.
 Modify these policies if there are any specific security or access requirements.
 - **ComputeResources**: Controls compute node resources.
 The `InstanceType`, `MinCount`, and `MaxCount` control the node type and scaling limits.
 Increase the `InstanceType` or `MaxCount` to handle more intensive workloads.
 - **SharedStorage**: Defines storage settings, such as EBS volumes.
 Increasing the EBS `Size` can help if the workload requires more storage.
+- **CapacityType**: Specifies the type of compute nodes to be used in your parallel cluster.
+Setting this to `SPOT` enables the use of spot instances, which utilize unused compute capacity at a significantly reduced cost—up to 70% less than on-demand instances.
+Spot instances are quick to provision and are ideal for cost-sensitive workloads.
+However, they can be reclaimed by AWS when needed for other services, which may interrupt your jobs.
+In such cases, jobs will either restart or resume from the last saved checkpoint, depending on your configuration.

 ### Updating and Redeploying the Cluster